ReDI-School/nrw-html-and-css/lesson18/index.md

 This is a special declaration in CSS that you can use to overrule all the specificity or inheritance logic explained above.
 When you apply `!important` to a rule, it becomes the most specific one and overrides the normal rules of the cascade.
 It also overrides inline styles in the markup.

-It is useful to know that `!important` exists, however, you are strongly adviced not to use it unless if you absolutely need to.
+It is useful to know that `!important` exists, however, you are strongly advised not to use it unless if you absolutely need to.

 # Extra Exercise

-- Show how to see overriden rules using the Dev Tools.
+- Show how to see overridden rules using the Dev Tools.
 [Example](https://developer.chrome.com/docs/devtools/css/overrides/)

 # Glossary & Terminology